mibbo/collabcar-app/README.md

 - Kilometer tracking

 ## Technology
-- React as frontend and Google Firebase as backend.
+- React Native as frontend and Google Firebase as backend.

 ## How to setup environment